Mityuha/grpc_async/README.md

 # grpc_async
 gRPC framework asynchronous operations

-For more detail read article (in Russian): https://habr.com/ru/articles/340758/
+For more detail read the article (in Russian): https://habr.com/ru/articles/340758/